-The Aging & Public Health Section (formerly the Gerontological Health Section) uniquely focuses on the intersection of public health and the aging population.
+The Aging & Public Health Section uniquely focuses on the intersection of public health and the aging population.

 Become an active member of the Section.
 If you are already an APHA member you can now join us as a second section for no additional cost.
 All you have to do is update your member profile.

 Benefits of membership include an active scientific and awards program, colleagueship with leaders in the field, and the opportunity to become involved in shaping health and aging policy.
-Members also receive a regular newsletter filled with infomation on recent publications, grants, jobs, and other important information.
-And don't forget to browse the useful information in our Resources/Links pages.
+Members also receive a regular newsletter filled with important information on recent publications, grants, jobs, and news.
+Don't forget to browse the useful information in our Resources/Links pages.

 We are on social media!
 Help us expand our reach.